-- Setbacks, variances. - · Parking requirements and parking provided. - 1) Include total number of parking spaces provided. - 2) Include total number of parking spaces required. - 3) Include total number of accessible parking spaces provided (van and standard). - 4) Include total number of accessible parking spaces required (van and standard). - Electric Vehicle requirements (if applicable). - 1) Indicate parking spaces planned for future EV charger installation. - 2) Indicate Electric Vehicle Charging Station(s) (EVCS) where EV Charger will actually be installed. - Indicate total number of accessible EVCS (van, standard, and ambulatory).
-A table identifying which unit numbers will satisfy accessible unit requirements (A minimum of 10% mobility units and 4% communication feature units) as well as any units satisfying the requirements for Universal Design (where applicable).
-This table must be clearly indicated in the title sheet. - 2.
-Vicinity Map. - 3.
+- Setbacks, variances. - Parking requirements and parking provided. - 1) Include total number of parking spaces provided. - 2) Include total number of parking spaces required. - 3) Include total number of accessible parking spaces provided (van and standard). - 4) Include total number of accessible parking spaces required (van and standard). - Electric Vehicle requirements (if applicable). - 1) Indicate parking spaces planned for future EV charger installation. - 2) Indicate Electric Vehicle Charging Station(s) (EVCS) where EV Charger will actually be installed. - 3) Indicate total number of accessible EVCS (van, standard, and ambulatory). - c.
+A table clearly identifying which unit numbers will satisfy accessibility or universal design requirements. - 2.
+Vicinity Map with north arrow. - 3.
 Site Survey. - 4.
-Site Plan (1/16" scale minimum) that includes: - a.
+Site Plan (1/16" scale minimum with north arrow, scale notation, and graphic scale) that includes: - a.
 Property line, adjacent streets, and the approximate location and number of stories of buildings on adjacent sites to provide sense of the local environment. - 5.
-Landscape plan with conceptual plant list showing a minimum of 75% of plants (by area and clearly indicated in a table) are selected from a published drought-tolerant plant list for the appropriate project zone, or the local jurisdiction's drought-tolerant list, if required.
+Landscape plan with conceptual plant list showing a minimum of 75% of plants (by area, with calculations clearly indicated in a table) selected from The Drought Tolerant Garden Handbook for Los Angeles County1 for the project's appropriate climate zone with the exception of edible landscaping and consistent with the requirement stated in Section V. A. Required Sustainable Building Methods.
 If a landscape plan is not yet developed at the time of the NOFA application, a statement acknowledging this requirement is sufficient. - 6.
-Floor Plan(s) (1/8" scale minimum) that includes: - a.
+Floor Plan(s) (1/8" scale minimum with north arrow, scale notation, and graphic scale) that includes: - a.
 Major project amenities (community room, recreation room, etc.). - b.
 Enlarged floor plans of all proposed unit types, including parking plans, ground floor plan with site context, and roof plan showing screened mechanical equipment and any renewable energy equipment. - c.
 Indicate which units will satisfy requirements for mobility and communication feature accessible units, as well as units satisfying the requirements for Universal Design (where applicable).
 This information shall be included on the architectural drawing coversheet, along with the project and unit count information. - d.
-Indication of required accessible paths of travel. - 7.
-Unit Plan(s) (1/4" scale minimum) that includes: - a.
-Square footage of unit calculated from the interior of the unit exterior and demising walls.
+Indication of required accessible paths of travel.